ssmathistad/blog-ping-id/README.md

         - Instance Id: `todotokenmgmt`
         - Type: `JSON Web Tokens`<br><br>

     >**Complete the configuration necessary to issue and validate access tokens.
-This configuration was designed into, and is specific to, the selected Access Token Management plugin. <br><br> A JSON Web Token (JWT) Bearer Access Token Management Plug-in that enables PingFederate to issue (and optionally validate) cryptographically secure self-contained OAuth access tokens.**
+This configuration was designed into, and is specific to, the selected Access Token Management plugin. <br>A JSON Web Token (JWT) Bearer Access Token Management Plug-in that enables PingFederate to issue (and optionally validate) cryptographically secure self-contained OAuth access tokens.**
     - b.
 Instance Configuration
         - Certificates > Add a new row to 'Certificates' *[A group of certificates and their corresponding public/private key pairs for use with signatures]*
             - Key ID: `todokey`